Physics-50/Module-2/docs/curve-fitting.md

 If it says "Installed" you are good to go.
 Otherwise, click on the Curve Fitting Toolbox page and install it.
 Now do the save for the "Statistics and Machine Learning Toolbox".

-Now that you have the curve fitting toolbox, please download the file [curve_fitting_demo.m](curve_fitting_demo.m) and run the script.
+Now that you have the curve fitting toolbox, please download the file [curve_fitting.m](curve_fitting.m) and run the script.

 Every time you run the script, you will get the following warning in the command window:
 ![warning](images/warning.png)